-I already wrote about the topic “how to get more dance jobs” a few months back.
-I get some feedback on this article (that the stuff in there does not work) and some new requests about how to do it in Austria.
+I already wrote about the topic “how to get more dance jobs.”
+I got some feedback on this article, especially that the stuff in there does not work, and some new requests about how to do it in Austria.

 What is different in Austria?

-That is the question we have to answer first before we can dive into the specifics.
-All the points from the general article I already wrote apply to the fullest but it can feel like you don’t get any results by applying them.
+That is the question we have to answer before diving into the specifics.
+All the points from the general article I already wrote apply to the fullest, but it can feel like you don’t get any results by applying them.
 The main reason is that the business side of the scene and the Austrian dance industry are still in their build-up.
-What I mean by that is that there are people producing shows, there are agencies taking care of bookings for urban artists and there are dance studios in most major cities but there are not plenty of them.
+What I mean by that is that there are people producing shows, there are agencies taking care of bookings for urban artists, and there are dance studios in most major cities, but there are not plenty of them.

 In countries with a developed dance industry, you have the possibility to audition for jobs that you want to be part of every other week.
 You have multiple standing companies with a regular cast and stand-ins for most positions.
 You have multiple people that take care of the production side of things.
 And you have many agencies with a widespread network that generates opportunities to show your art.

-In Austria and many other countries with a dance-scene that is on the rise, we have some of these, but we don’t have an abundance.
-So you maybe have four to ten auditions per year, for pieces you want to do.
-There are 2 or 3 agencies that seriously care and know about the capabilities and needs of hip hop dance.
-And there might be five promoters who manage to do recurring events that have international relevance.
+In Austria and many other countries with a dance scene that is on the rise, we have some of these but don’t have an abundance.
+So you maybe have four to ten auditions per year for pieces you want to do.
+There are 2 or 3 agencies that seriously care and know about the capabilities and needs of hip-hop dance.
+And there might be five promoters who manage to do recurring events with international relevance.

 Austria has a dance scene and dance industry on the rise.
 We need to build the infrastructure first to create the jobs we want to do.
 Nobody will give them to us.
 Who should?

 That sounds like a bad thing in the first place, but it really isn’t.
-Because what it does, is leaving a lot of space for everyone who really cares and wants to make it with dance and dance-related work.
+Because what it does, is leave a lot of space for everyone who cares and wants to make it with dance and dance-related work.

 How to do it?

 First, this is not science.
 Second, I am writing from my own experience of doing business with dance and dance-related topics since 2007.
-Third, I believe this is the best way forward for the Austria scene as a whole.
-Some individual people might be better of alone but looking at the bigger picture from a holistic point of view, these are my recommendations.
+Third, I believe this is the best way forward for the Austrian scene as a whole.
+Some individual people might be better off alone, but looking at the bigger picture from a holistic point of view, these are my recommendations.